Kilbirnie Ladeside F.C.

 Kilbirnie Ladeside Football Club are a Scottish football club, from Kilbirnie, North Ayrshire.
 Based at Valefield Park, they currently play in the West of Scotland Football League.
 Their main rivals are Beith Juniors.
 The club nickname, The Blasties, derives from a Robert Burns poem, The Inventory, written in 1786.

-West of Scotland League
+However, a more likely reason for the nickname is the proximity of the club to the nearby blast furnaces of the former Glengarnock Steelworks.

+History

+Kilbirnie won their first Scottish Junior Cup title in 1952 with a 1–0 victory over Camelon Juniors at Hampden Park, with over 69,000 fans in attendance.
+The team's Goalkeeper on the day was Tom McQueen, father of future Scotland international Gordon McQueen.

 In 2020, Kilbirnie moved from the SJFA, to join the pyramid system in Scottish football as one of the inaugural members of the West of Scotland Football League.

 On 10 October 2020, the club announced they would not be participating in the inaugural season of the West of Scotland League due to concerns relating to the COVID-19 pandemic, citing the inability of fans to be able to attend games as a huge issue for the club.

 Valefield Park

 Valefield Park is home to Kilbirnie Ladeside.
 The average attendance is around two hundred (varying for cup games).